SriramBms/Amoeba/Readme.md

-#This is still a work in progress
+# This is a work in progress

 This repo contains two features that might be separated into two libraries in future